 Pastoral & Spirituality This committee is responsible for maintaining and nourishing the essential link between the School and Parish.

-Members: Mrs. Louise Jenkins (Chair), Fr.
+Members: Mrs. Penny Roberts (RE Subject Lead & Chair), Fr.
 Richard Simons, Fr.
 Cenydd Marrison, Mrs. Jo Frears, Mrs. Catherine Mallard.

 PASTORAL & SPIRITUALITY TERMS OF REFERENCE